Bigg Boss 13: Arhaan Khan, Paras Chhabra, Mahira Sharma & Others Nominated For This Week’s Eviction

 Sid & Sana Patch-up

 For the uninitiated, Sid and Shehnaz patched up last night.
-It so happened that Shehnaz told Shefali that she misses Sid and wanted to get back to him, and Shefali advised Shehnaz to go and talk to him.
-Later, while Sid was sleeping, Shehnaz kept a bouquet of flowers.
+It so happened that Shehnaz told Shefali that she misses Sid and wanted to get back with him, to which Shefali advised the latter to go and talk to him.
+Later, while Sid was sleeping, Shehnaz kept a flower bouquet.
 Sid was moved by Sana's cute gesture and hugged her.

 Fans Trend SidNaaz